kubewarden/kubewarden.io/content/blog/2022/02/multiplatform-kubewarden.md

 As stated above, we are interested in cross compiling for multiple operating systems such as Windows and macOS (Darwin).

-Lucky us, a new TLS implementation has popped up in the Rust
+Luckily for us, a new TLS implementation has popped up in the Rust
 ecosystem: [rustls](https://github.com/rustls/rustls).
 Thanks to `rustls` it's now easier to produce a final binary of `kwctl` that will work on all major platforms.
 And all that, from the same source